Tony Gonsolin

-Anthony D. Gonsolin (born May 14, 1994) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
-He played college baseball for the Saint Mary's Gaels.
-He was drafted by the Dodgers in the ninth round of the 2016 Major League Baseball draft, and made his MLB debut in 2019.
+Anthony Dennis Gonsolin (born May 14, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers.
+He played college baseball for the Saint Mary's Gaels and was drafted by the Dodgers in the ninth round of the 2016 MLB draft.
+In 2019, he made his MLB debut.

 Early life and amateur career

 Gonsolin attended Vacaville High School in Vacaville, California.
 As a senior, he went 4–1 with a 2.60 earned run average (ERA).
-After going undrafted in the 2012 MLB draft, he enrolled and played college baseball at St. Mary's College of California.
+After going undrafted in the 2012 MLB draft, he played college baseball at St. Mary's College of California.
+In summer 2015, Gonsolin played for the Madison Mallards of the Northwoods League.
 As a senior in 2016, he pitched to a 3–3 record with a 3.86 ERA in 18 games.
 He was drafted by the Los Angeles Dodgers in the ninth round of the 2016 MLB draft.

 Professional career

 Minor leagues

-Gonsolin spent his first professional season with the Ogden Raptors and Great Lakes Loons, pitching to a combined 1–2 record with a 3.77 ERA in 19 relief appearances.
-He spent 2017 with Great Lakes and the Rancho Cucamonga Quakes, where he went 7–6 with a 3.86 ERA in 42 games.
-After spending his first two seasons as a relief pitcher, he was converted into a starter in 2018.
-He started the season with Rancho Cucamonga and was promoted to the Tulsa Drillers during the season.
-In 26 starts with both teams, he went 10–2 with a 2.60 ERA.
+Gonsolin spent his first professional season with the rookie-level Ogden Raptors and Single-A Great Lakes Loons, pitching to a combined 1–2 record with a 3.77 ERA and 25 strikeouts in 19 relief appearances.
+He spent 2017 with Great Lakes and the High-A Rancho Cucamonga Quakes, where he went 7–6 with a 3.86 ERA and 85 strikeouts in 42 games.
+After spending his first two seasons as a relief pitcher, Gonsolin was converted into a starter in 2018.
+He started the season with Rancho Cucamonga and was promoted to the Double-A Tulsa Drillers during the season.
+In 26 starts with both affiliates, Gonsolin went 10–2 with a 2.60 ERA and 155 strikeouts over 128 innings.
 The Dodgers named him as the organization's minor league pitcher of the year for 2018.